cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 #### Operator Scope

-There are many use cases for operators and there is virtually no limit in the scope of what an operator can be designed for.
-In order to be clear about the secure nature of a specific operator, the developer must include the communication involved with each scope.
-The general scopes which could be used are cluster-wide, namespace, and external.
+There are many use cases for operators and there is virtually no limit in the scope of what you can design it for.
+In order to be clear about the secure nature of an operator there should be clear communication involved with each scope.
+The general scope’s which could be used are cluster-wide operators, namespace operators, and external operators.
+In order to best secure them, there needs to be an understanding of the communication, any API’s created, controllers and their responsibility, and any application metric endpoints.
+If this information is provided with the operator it can be used to further secure the operator application within the scope of implementation.
+If the information is not provided you can be left vulnerable to a myriad of attacks.

-**Cluster-wide operators** exist to execute custom resources across a cluster no matter if those resources are living in another namespace or not.
-In order to secure this scope, we must know the nature of the communication, any APIs created, controllers and their responsibility and application metric endpoints.
-This information, if provided with the operator can be used to secure the operator application within the cluster further.
-If the information is not provided, the cluster can be left vulnerable to a myriad of attacks.
+**Cluster-wide Operators** exist to execute custom resources across a cluster no matter if those resources are living in another namespace or not.
 **Namespace Operators** exist to execute custom resources within a namespace.
 Usually there are policy engine policies applied to jail the scope within the namespace and only communicate with pods within the namespace.
 This is considered more secure by nature, but the same rules apply.
-In order to secure this scope we must know the nature of the communication, any APIs created, controllers and their responsibility, and application metric endpoints.
-This information, if provided with the operator can be used to secure the operator application within the namespace further.
-If the information is not provided, the cluster can be left vulnerable to a myriad of attacks.

 **External Operators** exist to execute custom resources that are external to the cluster.
-The same rules apply, in order to secure this scope we must know the nature of the communication from the cluster to the external component, any APIs created, controllers and their responsibility, and application metric endpoints.
-This information, if provided with the operator can be used to secure the operator application within the cluster further.
-If the information is not provided, the cluster can be left vulnerable to a myriad of attacks.
+The same rules apply, in addition to secure this scope we must know the nature of the communication from the cluster to the external component.

 While this paper also talks about scoping from a user point-of-view, how an operator is designed will weigh heavily on the type of